kiegroup/container-builder/README.md

 - Implement the first stage: "Project Assemble" instead of relying on a pre-built, pre-configured image.
 - Review the API interfaces and types to make sure that aligns with the build abstraction and can cover the majority of use cases.

-Keep in mind that the end goal is to use this package in any environment that can run a Go application, despite being a cluster or a local environment.
+Keep in mind that the end goal is to use this package anywhere you can run a Go application.

 As we evolve, evaluate the package with Camel-K team to make sure that it can fit their use case the same way it does today with their embedded package.
 That might require some work to remove the relation of the integration concept from the build tasks.

+## Docker Registry configuration

+If we want to connect on a remote Docker registry we must set the following environment variables:

+- **DOCKER_HOST**: sets the url to the docker server.
+- **DOCKER_API_VERSION**: sets the version of the API to reach, leave empty for latest.
+- **DOCKER_CERT_PATH**: loads the TLS certificates from.
+- **DOCKER_TLS_VERIFY**: enables or disable TLS verification, off by default.

+otherwise a local docker registry will be used if nothing is present

+## Podman Registry configuration

+To connect on a remote Podman registry we can use one of the following uri connections:

+- tcp://localhost:<port>
+- unix:///run/podman/podman.sock
+- ssh://<user>@<host>[:port]/run/podman/podman.sock?secure=True

+To connect with a remote server we must set as environment variables the follows:
+Envs
+- CONTAINER_HOST
+- CONTAINER_SSHKEY
+- CONTAINER_PASSPHRASE

+Otherwise for local connection will be used the env var
+- XDG_RUNTIME_DIR

+with ROOTLESS access
+unix://run/user/1000/podman/podman.sock

+Note start the podman socket with:
+`systemctl --user start podman.socket`

+Problems on test with SELinux
+`sudo setenforce Permissive`

+NOTE on Registry container
+TO enable the delete of the images you need to set then env var `REGISTRY_STORAGE_DELETE_ENABLED=true` otherwise the delete image return a 405 method not allowed